 What is CAPS?

 Managing incontinence, especially when relying on incontinence products, can become a monetary burden on sufferers.
 The Australian Government is providing financial assistance for eligible people suffering from incontinence.
 Replacing the Continence Aids Assistance Scheme (CAAS), the Continence Aids Payment Scheme (CAPS) is an Australian Government program, which provides payments to help consumers meet some of the costs of their continence products.
-Payments are made up to $545.80 per financial year.
-Each applicant can choose between one full payment in July or two half payments in July and January each year.
+Payments are made up to $609.70 per financial year.

 To qualify for CAPS, the person must: